pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 # App Context API for Unity SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their memberships.
-PubNub emits change events (set, updated, removed).
-Setting identical data doesn't trigger an event.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
+Real-time events are triggered when object data is set, updated, or removed.
+Setting identical data doesn’t trigger events.
+For Objects v1 upgrades, see the migration guide.

 ## User

 Manage UUID metadata: list, fetch, set, remove.
+Use IncludeCustom to control payload size.

 ### Get metadata for all users

 Get a paginated list of UUID metadata.
-Use filters and sorting to narrow results.
+Supports filtering and sorting.

 #### Method(s)